Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 These structures can be quite complex, with multiple entrance and exit points facilitating workers’ movement.

-While the Velvety Tree Ant is generally not considered a pest, it can sometimes cause damage to plants and trees if their populations are allowed to grow unchecked.
+While the Velvety Tree Ant is generally not considered a pest, it can sometimes damage plants and trees if its populations are allowed to grow unchecked.

 Additionally, they may conflict with humans if their nests are close to homes or other structures.